Anil235-afk/BlockWeave/README.md

 **🌟 Join the Permanent Web Revolution**

 Blockweave is more than just storage - it's the foundation for a permanent, uncensorable internet where human knowledge and creativity can flourish forever.
-Join us in building the future of data LermanencE!
+Join us in building the future of data LOrmanencE!

 contract address :- 0xB67C54adCbfCb8354a92b99b61ae7ba287956dC2